randallwvr90/Rent-and-Income-DB/README.md

 This is the second group project for the GT Data Science Bootcamp!

 ## ETL Project Proposal
-* "top line"
-Create a database which contains historical rent and income information.
+* We propose to create a database which contains historical rent and income information.

-* nuts and bolts
+* We will use data from zillow via kaggle for historical rent prices and data from the american community survey for historical per capita income.
+The data will be at the county level.
+See "Data Sources" for the data sources.

+ * We will create a postgresql database which will contain the data.

+* Next steps:
+* Determine what cleanup steps are necessary.
+* Clean the data.
+* Database Design
+* Database population - load the information

-* challenges
+* challenges:
-- from Prashanth, data set is already cleaned and they just present a summary

 ## Team Members
 * Abishua Prashanth